pscedu/psc-wpdocs/hpnssh/theory-and-implementation.md

 ## Tests {#tests}

-The following hosts were used in the performance tests. kirana was running a 2.6 linux kernel with the Web100 patch. tg-login was runing a 2.6 kernel without autotuning, but a tcp window size of 10,000,000 bytes.
+The following hosts were used in the performance tests. kirana was running a 2.6 linux kernel with the Web100 patch. tg-login was running a 2.6 kernel without autotuning, but a tcp window size of 10,000,000 bytes.
 The link BDP of a 1Gbps with a 0.04 second delay is 40,000,000 bits or 5,000,000 bytes.
 The 300MB file was copied from /dev/shm on one machine to /dev/null on the other.

 ### Hosts: